 AddressHarbour Centre, 555 W Hastings St, Vancouver, BC V6B 4N4, Canada

 You can walk east from the Canada Line’s Waterfront Station to reach Gastown, Vancouver's most historic neighborhood.
-Wander down Water Street and Gastown’s cobbled streets to check out local fashion labels in bijou boutiques such OAK + FORT, a Vancouver-based, minimalist clothing brand that has stores across Canada and in New York, and Six Hundred Four – a sneaker company that features ever-changing artwork on limited edition runs of shoes.
-Eccentric Canadian shoe designer John Fluevog’s flagship store and design studio can be found in the heart of Gastown, selling Art Deco inspired footwear.
-Check out our Gastown Shopping Guide for more ideas.
+Wander down Water Street and Gastown’s cobbled streets to check out local fashion labels in bijou boutiques such as OAK + FORT, a Vancouver-based, minimalist clothing brand that has stores across Canada and in New York, and Six Hundred Four—a sneaker company that features ever-changing artwork on limited edition runs of shoes.
+Eccentric Canadian shoe designer John Fluevog’s flagship store and design studio can be found in the heart of Gastown, selling Art Deco-inspired footwear.

-Stroll down Gastown’s illuminated streets at night to experience the top Gastown restaurants and make time for a pre- or post-dinner drink to become a cocktail connoisseur at one of the neighborhood’s many bars.
-Try the Pourhouse for classic cocktails, L’Abattoir for crafted concoctions, Clough Club for cool surroundings or The Diamond’s secret back bar for speakeasy style sips.
-Find out more about the history of the neighborhood, and the building that houses The Diamond, in our Guide to Gastown.
+Stroll down Gastown’s illuminated streets at night to experience the top Gastown restaurants and make time for a pre- or post-dinner drink and become a cocktail connoisseur at one of the neighborhood’s many bars.

 Eat Your Way Around the World in Chinatown